sbtah/from-Shoper/README.md

 - Management command that pulls Images from Shoper is implemented!
 - Second management command that downloads Products from Shoper is working.
 - Adding Images to parrent Product on creation of Product object is working.
+- Added kill_db.py script in root of the project to find and delete migration files and data base files.
 - Working on: testing...